adilkhr/my-ms3-project/README.md

 ### Profile page:

-A profile page for users once they log in will be prompted this page with their username showing aswell as a welcome image and welcome text.
+A profile page for users once they log in will be prompted to this page with their username showing aswell as a welcome image and welcome text.
 It will also have a link for the user to be directed to the add words page.

 ### Add words page: